kevindew/govuk-chat-search-mcp/README.md

 ## Running it

-To run it you need the credentials of an OpenSearch instance and an OpenAI key (for embeddings).
+To run it you need the credentials of an OpenSearch instance and generate AWS credentials.
 These need to be setup in a .env file.

 To use it you can run: